cfe-lab/bblab-server/bblab_inventory.md

 - __Text to columns__
     - No source control and does not appear on the MDF.
 A text manipulation tool which counts the characters in each column in the input text field.

-- __False discovery rate q-value calculator__
-    - There are multiple renamed revisions of the Python script `qvalue_generate_file.py` located on the server in `/alldata/bblab_site/WebContent/codelink/legacy_code`.
-The original Perl scripts on the MDF in `Eric_server_tools/Sites/cgi_bin/generate_q_values.pl`.
-A history could probably be reconstructed.

 ## HIV sequence/function analyses

-- __HXB2 Genome genome map__
-    - No scripts here, it's an HTML display page.
-There is a version on the MDF (`Eric_server_tools/Sites/dan/HIVgenome/`) under source control (deleted repository).

 - __Quality Check Tool__
     - There are multiple revisions of the Python script `quality_check.py` located on the server in `bblab_site/WebContent/codelink/legacy_code` and on the MDF in `/Eric_server_tools/Sites/`.
 A history could probably be reconstructed.

 - __Unique Sequence Finder (USF)__